cirosantilli/web-bak/browser.md

     firefox -search asdf

+## Trouble shooting

+Update to the latest version.

-Starts with disabled extensions in case they are causing a crash:
+Starts with disabled extensions in case they are causing problems:

-    firefox -safe-mode
+    firefox --safe-mode

+Do a "Firefox Refresh":

 ### Keyboard shortcuts